epomatti/azure-linux-security/README.md

 If storing secrets locally in disk is unavoidable, extra protections should be provisioned.

+> [!IMPORTANT]
+> When implementing advanced features, check limits and restrictions that might apply

 - Tunneling from the origin to destination
 - Restrict origin addresses at the destination (IP, SNI)
 - Proper file permissions setup